mirr-x/42-Born2BeRoot/README.md

 - [SSH CONFIGURATION server side and client side](https://denim-bosworth-b13.notion.site/22_SSH-CONFIGURATION-server-side-and-client-side-2c8e6e3c12ea80458429f3cfbbca074f?pvs=74)

+#### /etc/ssh/sshd_config explained

+The `sshd_config` file is the main configuration file for the OpenSSH server.
+This section will explain the various options available in this file and how to configure them for secure SSH access.

 ### Password Policy

 Password policies are essential for maintaining the security of user accounts on a system.
 This section will cover the basics of password policies, including how to implement them on Linux systems.